-Low cost, easy to use micro-investing apps like Acorns is making it extremely easy for new investors to enter the market.
-They are trying to prove that anyone can start investing and saving for the future.
+Micro-investing apps like are breaking down the barriers to traditional investing and introducing new investors to the market.
+By investing your spare change, these apps are trying to prove that anyone can start investing and saving for the future.

-Acorns has three different levels of service, and they offer flat-fee pricing for each:
+Acorns has three different levels of service, with flat-fee pricing:

-- Acorns Later $2/month, includes your personal investment account and an IRA.
+- Acorns Later $2/month, includes your personal investment account and an IRA (Traditional, Roth, or SEP)

-- Acorns Spend $3/month, includes the personal investment account, IRA account (traditional, Roth, or SEP), and a checking account.
+- Acorns Spend $3/month, includes the personal investment account, IRA account, and a checking account

 Students with a valid .edu email address can open an Acorns Core account for free.